abhrajo/Profanity-Discord-Filter-Bot-Using-ChatGPT/README.md

  <H3>Lastly</H3>

  A Lot of functionalitues can be added or a complete Bot with lots of feature can be create using ChatGPT but should know what you are doing.
-If you want to try the bot, here is an Invite link [**Profanity Filter Bot**](https://discord.com/api/oauth2/authorize?client_id=857317634566783006&permissions=824633797632&scope=bot)